fggo/python/README.md

 ```

 #### Installing Required Packages
-In an active virtual environment, issue the following commands:
+You’ll also need to install a number of packages that help serve Django projects on a live server.
+In an active virtual environment, issue the following commands to install packages:
 ```
-# The package dj-database-url helps Django communicate with the
+# dj-database-url helps Django communicate with the database Heroku uses
-# database Heroku uses, dj-static and static3 help Django manage static
+# dj-static and static3 help Django manage static files correctly
-# files correctly, and gunicorn is a server capable of serving apps in
+# gunicorn is a server capable of serving apps in a live environment.
-# a live environment.
-(Static files contain style rules and JavaScript
+# (Static files contain style rules and JavaScript files.)
-# files.
 pip3 install dj-database-url
 pip3 install dj-static
 pip3 install static3